marmelab/react-admin/docs/FilterButton.md

 ## `disableSaveQuery`

-By default the filter button has a feature for you to be able to save a group of filters called `saved query` if you do not want to leave this feature active, you can add `disableSaveQuery` in filter button
+By default, the filter button has a feature for you to be able to save a group of filters called `saved query` if you do not want to leave this feature active, you can add `disableSaveQuery` in filter button

 ```jsx
 const ListToolbar = () => (